KianCandelario/heart-disease-prediction/README.md

 5. Model Training and Evaluation

 ## Model Interpretation
 The following are the classification algorithms that were used in the project.
-We provided the context on how the models gain insights into the underlying patterns and factors driving the predictions, providing explanations for the model's decision-making process.
+I provided the context on how the models gain insights into the underlying patterns and factors driving the predictions, providing explanations for the model's decision-making process.

 ### KNN
 ![KNN model sample](./images/KNN.png)